BAAI-DCAI/Bunny/README.md

 ## News and Updates

+* 2024.05.01 🔥 **Bunny-v1.0-4B, a vision-language model based on Phi-3, is released!** It is built upon SigLIP and Phi-3-Mini-4K 3.8B.
+Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-4B)!

 * 2024.04.21 🔥 **Bunny-Llama-3-8B-V, the first vision-language model based on Llama-3, is released!** It is built upon SigLIP and Llama-3-8B-Instruct.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-Llama-3-8B-V), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-Llama-3-8B-V), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-Llama-3-8B-V)! 🐰 [8B Demo](https://333c9285ca76714284.gradio.live/)

 * 2024.04.18 🔥 **Bunny-v1.0-3B-zh, powerful on English and Chinese, is released!** It is built upon SigLIP and MiniCPM-2B.
 Check more details in [HuggingFace](https://huggingface.co/BAAI/Bunny-v1_0-3B-zh), [ModelScope](https://www.modelscope.cn/models/BAAI/Bunny-v1.0-3B-zh/summary), and [wisemodel](https://wisemodel.cn/models/BAAI/Bunny-v1.0-3B-zh)!
 The evaluation results are in the [Model Zoo](#model-zoo).
 We sincerely thank Zhenwei Shao for his kind help.